salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 This 3D plot is not a surface — it's a scatter plot or a point cloud.
 To create a surface model, we need to create planar shapes from the vertices.
 The most common way to do this is to group vertices into triangles.
 These connected shapes are called "faces."

-The `boundary` function creates a set of faces from a series of vertices that together makes a surface of the exterior boundary of the vertices.
+The `boundary` function creates a set of faces from a series of vertices that together make a surface of the exterior boundary of the vertices.

 ```matlab linenums="1" title="Create faces from vertices"
 F = boundary(V)